ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the AS does not recognize the instance identifier, the request MUST be rejected with an `invalid_client` error ({{response-error}}).

-If the client instance is identified in this manner, the registered key for the client instance MAY be a symmetric key known to the AS.
-See considerations on symmetric keys in {{security-symmetric}}.

 ### Providing Displayable Client Instance Information {#request-display}